sfdcpiku/Salesforce-Dev/README.md

 # Salesforce-Dev
-It is used for Salesforce Development purpose
+It is used for Salesforce Development purpose andfor DXalso